-We aim to engage on the initial masterplan in H2 2022, with a view to progressing a Development Consent Order in 2023.
+We aim to engage on the initial masterplan and progress an application for planning consent in 2023.

 In the meantime, if you have a question about EMIP, please contact us on freephone number 0800 689 1095 or email [email protected].